Teaching Struggling Readers Word-Level Reading Skills

-The focus of this 1-hour webinar with the Consortium on Reaching Excellence in Education (CORE) and Dr. David Kilpatrick is to help you help struggling readers not only remember the words they read, but also sound out unfamiliar words.
+The focus of this 1-hour webinar with CORE, Inc. and Dr. David Kilpatrick is to help you help struggling readers not only remember the words they read, but also sound out unfamiliar words.
 Look into the various research and principles behind word-level reading difficulties, and learn how to teach word identification and how to teach letter sounds to struggling students using research-based practices.

 One of two key factors distinguishing skilled readers from poor readers is the ability to identify unfamiliar words by sounding them out.

 All skilled readers of an alphabet-based writing system possess strong phonics skills, whether they’ve been taught these skills or have acquired them independently.
 Dr. David Kilpatrick points out that any skilled reader past third grade can read nonsense words if they’re shown them, and the only way to do this is to have solid letter sound skills and knowledge.

 Struggling readers cannot identify unfamiliar words by sounding them out because they do not have the necessary phonics skills to do so.
 The webinar explains how to teach letter sounds to struggling students.

 Master Research Based Strategies for Teaching Letter Recognition

 The second skill that strong readers possess is the ability to remember the words they read.
 In fact, the webinar looks into research that shows that from late second grade on, skilled readers are only required to see and read a single word one to four times before they are able to master it and not forget it.